DRovara/Qhoir/doc/documentation/README.md

 if the leftmost qubit is the control, or more general:
 $$\alpha|00\rangle + \beta|01\rangle + \gamma|10\rangle + \delta|11\rangle \rightarrow \alpha|00\rangle + \beta|01\rangle + \gamma|11\rangle + \delta|10\rangle $$

-In qwire, controlled gates are indicated by a black bar at the top.
+In Qhoir, controlled gates are indicated by a black bar at the top.
 The control qubit is given through the input socket at the very top, and corresponds to the topmost output socket.
 The following controlled two-qubit gates are available:

 |image|name|description|details view|
 |:----:|:--:|-----------|------------|